Field Study Courses

 Service Learning

 Service learning is a method in which students are engaged in meaningful, real-world experiences beyond the campus environment.
-It helps students see the connections between the content they are learning in class and the real world.
-Students develop a deeper understanding of civic-mindedness when giving back to their community.
-Service learning courses are highly desirable and, in some instances, required by four-year institutions of higher learning.
+Through service learning, students see the connections between the content they are learning in class and the real world, as they develop a deeper understanding of civic-mindedness when giving back to their community.
+Service learning courses are highly desirable and, in some instances, required by four-year institutions.